garvitasingh/NewsApp/README.md

 Firebase email auth and google signin is used for user login and registration.
 After successful login News page will be opened, network connectivity get checked using connecivity_plus package and if network is connected then news detail will get fetched using news api and stored in local storage using flutter_secure_storage package, if newtork is not connected then data is fetched from local storage.
-You can search news using headings text, news details contain updated time, author, title, news description and image.
+You can search news using headings text, news details contain updated time, author, title, news discription and image.

 ## Dependencies used:-